WalletHub, Financial Company

 What to Do If Your Car Is Stolen

-1. Call the police and file a report
+1. Call the police and file a report.

 You should call the police within 24 hours of your car being stolen.
 When you file a police report after your car is taken, you will need your vehicle’s specific information.
 This may include your car’s physical description (make/model/year), license plate number, and the vehicle identification number (VIN).
-You should also provide police with the specific date and time that the theft occurred.
+You should also provide the police with the specific date and time when the theft occurred.

 2. Contact your insurance company